 The Chairman and CEO does not receive benefits in kind or pension and insurance benefits.
-However, the Board of Directors may approve the affiliation of the Chairman and j) Any other item of remuneration that may be attributed by virtue of the corporate office

-CEO, if his personal situation so allows, to a personal protection insurance scheme (healthcare costs, disability, invalidity and death) and to the mandatory, defined-contribution group complementary pension scheme granted to all Company employees.
+However, the Board of Directors may approve the affiliation of the Chairman and CEO, if his personal situation so allows, to a personal protection insurance scheme (healthcare costs, disability, invalidity and death) and to the mandatory, definedcontribution group complementary pension scheme granted to all Company employees.